 Our expertise encompasses all areas of water distribution including water treatment chemical testing, certification, research and development.
 NSF certification can ensure that your product meets regulatory requirements across North America with certification to NSF/ANSI/CAN 60.
 Additionally, through our global network, we can offer you the ability to access the markets such as China, Brazil, the Middle East and Africa.
 Get certified by NSF – the most widely recognized and respected certification mark in the drinking water industry.

-If you manufacture, sell or distribute water treatment chemicals in North America, your products are required to comply with NSF/ANSI 60: Drinking Water Treatment Chemicals – Health Effects by most governmental agencies that regulate drinking water supplies.
-Developed by a team of scientists, industry experts and key industry stakeholders, NSF/ANSI 60 sets health effects criteria for many water treatment chemicals including:
+If you manufacture, sell or distribute water treatment chemicals in North America, your products are required to comply with NSF/ANSI/CAN 60: Drinking Water Treatment Chemicals – Health Effects by most governmental agencies that regulate drinking water supplies.
+Developed by a team of scientists, industry experts and key industry stakeholders, NSF/ANSI/CAN 60 sets health effects criteria for many water treatment chemicals including:

 - Corrosion and scale inhibitors

 - pH adjustment, softening, precipitation and sequestering chemicals